bhavya-dang/bhavya-dang/README.md

 * I am currently working on [Symbiosis](https://github.com/Sync-Codes/Symbiosis-Website), [AniKo](https://github.com/Sync-Codes/AniKo), [Shortly](https://github.com/Sync-Codes/Shortly) and my portfolio website.
-* I am currently learning MEVN stack and Astro.
+* I am currently learning React, Astro and Django.
 * I have also started writing short tutorials on medium which you can check out [here](https://synxc.medium.com/)
 * If you like my work, you can also [buy me a coffee!](https://www.buymeacoffee.com/synxc)
 * You can see my resume 👉 [here](https://sync-codes.github.io/resume/) 👈